Alisson Safira

-Alisson Pelegrini Safira (born 17 March 1995) is a Brazilian professional footballer who plays as a forward for Campeonato Brasileiro Série B club Cuiabá, on loan from Primeira Liga club Santa Clara.
+Alisson Pelegrini Safira (born 17 March 1995) is a Brazilian professional footballer who plays as a forward for Campeonato Brasileiro Série B club Juventude.

 Career

+Safira was born in Brazil to Italian and Malagasy roots.
 On 8 January 2024, Safira left Primeira Liga club Vitória de Guimarães and dropped down to the Liga Portugal 2, signing a two-and-a-half-year contract with Santa Clara.

+After scoring 8 goals in 39 appearances for the Azorean club, in January 2025 he was sent on loan to Romania, joining Liga I side Universitatea Craiova until June.
+He was immediately sent on another loan, this time back to Brazil, joining Campeonato Brasileiro Série B club Cuiabá until the end of the 2025 season.

+On 26 December 2025, Safira returned to Brazil on a permanent basis, signing a two-year contract with Série B side Juventude.